Champions League: Nkunku scores as RB Leipzig lose to Club Brugge

 - 'Really special' Curtis Jones ready to save Liverpool's injury-ravaged midfield

-Following Nkunku’s effort, he has scored four goals in his two Champions League games for the German top-flight side this season, having netted just one goal in his first 18 appearances in the competition.
+With that, he now boasts four goals in his two Champions League games for the Germans this season, having netted just one goal in his first 18 appearances in the competition.

-In addition, the 23-year-old has found the net in the 2021-22 campaign in nine games as he managed in 40 matches last term across all competitions (seven goals).
+In addition, the 23-year-old has found the net in the 2021-22 campaign in nine matches as he managed in 40 matches last term across all competitions (seven goals).

 Following their early setback, Philippe Clement’s team took control of ball possession and they restored parity in the 22nd minute as Hans Vanaken converted a pass from Charles De Ketelaere.